lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/showTables.svg" target="./diagrams/showTables.svg" alt="syntax diagram for show tables command" layout="@break@" -->

-Returns the list of the defined tables in the catalog.
+Returns the list of the defined tables and views in the catalog.
 The `LIKE` option allows to filter for a given pattern. `*` can be used as wildcard character.

 ```sql
 -- returns all defined tables in the catalog for this instance